493 College Street, 203.432.3323

-SOCY 595a or b, Stratification and Inequality Workshop Staff
+SOCY 595a, Stratification and Inequality Workshop Daniel Karell

 In this workshop we present and discuss ongoing empirical research work, primarily but not exclusively quantitative analyses.
 In addition, we address theoretical and methodological issues in the areas of the life course (education, training, labor markets, aging, as well as family demography), social inequality (class structures, stratification, and social mobility), and related topics.